ShivanshGhelani/Myra-SST/VERCEL_DEPLOYMENT_GUIDE.md

 #### File System Issues

-Symptom: "Permission denied" errors

-Solution:
+Symptom: Errors like "[Errno 30] Read-only file system: '/var/task/audio'"

+Solutions:
-- Vercel has a read-only file system
+- Vercel has a read-only file system - no writing to the filesystem is allowed
-- Remove any code that tries to write files
-- Use environment variables instead of config files
+- The application now automatically uses in-memory storage when running on Vercel
+- The `USE_MEMORY_STORAGE` flag in settings.py controls this behavior
+- All file operations in FileHandler.py will use memory instead of the filesystem
+- No code changes are needed as this is handled automatically

 #### Static Files Not Found